Davos Seaworth: A Storm of Swords

 Blaming Melisandre for the loss (due to Tyrion's use of wildfire and Melisandre's religious associations with fire), Davos plots to murder the priestess.
-However, Melisandre foresees it and Davos is imprisoned by Stannis' uncle-in-law Ser Axell Florent, who also threatens to kill Davos if he does not help Axell become Stannis's Hand of the King.
-Imprisoned with Davos is Stannis' Hand and uncle-in-law Lord Alester Florent, who was imprisoned for trying to negotiate with the Lannisters behind Stannis' back.
+However, Melisandre foresees it, and Davos is imprisoned by Stannis's uncle-in-law Ser Axell Florent, who also threatens to kill Davos if he does not help Axell become Stannis's Hand of the King.
+Imprisoned with Davos is Stannis's Hand and uncle-in-law Lord Alester Florent, who was imprisoned for trying to negotiate with the Lannisters behind Stannis's back.

 Stannis releases Davos to hear his counsel on attacking Claw Isle, and Davos claims that it would be unjust to attack despite Lord Celtigar bending the knee to Joffrey, as its people are innocent and only following their Lord.
-Pleased by his honesty, Stannis names Davos Hand of the King.
-Davos then watches a ritual where Stannis uses blood leeched from Edric Storm to curse the three rival kings Joffrey Baratheon, Balon Greyjoy and Robb Stark.
-After Robb and Balon later die, Stannis and Melisandre consider sacrificing Edric to raise a rumored dragon sleeping under Dragonstone, despite Davos' objection.
-On hearing of Joffrey's death, Davos smuggles out Edric east to the Free Cities to protect him from Melisandre.
+Pleased by his honesty, Stannis names Davos Admiral of the Narrow Sea, Lord of the Rainwood, and Hand of the King.
+Davos then watches a ritual whereby Stannis uses blood leeched from Edric Storm to curse the three rival kings: Joffrey Baratheon, Balon Greyjoy, and Robb Stark.

+After Robb and Balon are later murdered, Stannis and Melisandre consider sacrificing Edric to raise a rumored dragon sleeping under Dragonstone, despite Davos's objection.
+Stannis agrees to spare Edric unless Joffrey is slain, too.
+On hearing of Joffrey's death, Davos smuggles Edric out east to the Free Cities to protect him from Melisandre.
 Learning to read, Davos comes across a plea for aid from the Night's Watch, and convinces Stannis to sail north and help defend the Wall against an invasion of wildlings fleeing the Others.
-Atter Stannis makes port at Eastwatch-at-the-Sea to reinforce Castle Black, Davos is sent to White Harbor to persuade Lord Wyman Manderly, the wealthiest and second most powerful Northern lord, to support Stannis' war effort.
+Davos follows Stannis as the king makes port at Eastwatch-at-the-Sea to reinforce Castle Black.